andrewzjs/personal-projects/no-no-bananas/README.md

  1. “Fresh Avocado” x 3 = +30 coins
  2. “Happy Watermelon” x 3 = +15 coins
  3. “Sweet Strawberry” x 3 = +10 coins
- 4. “Rotten Banana” x 3 = -10 coins
+ 4. “Rotten Banana” x 3 = -20 coins

  Player always starts with 20 coins.
  Player loses 1 coin per turn if the fruits do not match up.

 ## Game will end if one of the following conditions are met:
- 1. Player score is greater than or equal to 35 coins.
+ 1. Player score is greater than or equal to 40 coins.
 Player's name will appear under "Fruit Challengers" (win)
  2. Player score is less than or equal to 0 coins.
 Player's name will appear under "Fruit Noobs" (loss)
  3. Player clicks on the "New Game" button.

 ## Icebox
-1. Add weighted probability, so some fruits are easier to obtain than others.
-2. Add a spinning animation to each slot after hitting the "spin" button, to closely mimic a traditional slot machine.
+ 1. Add a spinning animation to each slot after hitting the "spin" button, to closely mimic a traditional slot machine.
-3. Add a legitimate "high score" section that would actually store data in a server.
+ 2. Add a legitimate "high score" section that would actually store data in a server.

 ## Attributions